Overview

 Strategic Priority:

-Enhance the capacity of the UNA to represent the University Neighbourhoods, and to advocate on behalf of the community in discussions with the University of British Columbia as well as with a range of other public bodies whose decisions and services affect the University Neighbourhoods.
+Enhance the capacity of the UNA to represent the University Neighbourhoods, and to advocate on behalf of the community in discussions with the University of British Columbia and other public bodies whose decisions and services affect the University Neighbourhoods.

 Goals: